Kubee-Addons/addon-portainer/portainer/DOCS.md

 ## Installation

-The installation of this add-on is pretty straightforward and no different compared to installing any other Home Assistant add-on.
+The installation of this add-on is pretty straightforward and no different compared to installing any other Kubee add-on.

 To be able to use this add-on, you'll need to disable protection mode on this add-on.
 Without it, the add-on is unable to access Docker.